schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 {{ centered_img(src="not.svg", width="40%") }}

-I should note that the specific mosfets models were chosen using the highly scientific process of "sorting by cheapest first" on [lcsc.com](https://www.lcsc.com).
+I should note that the specific mosfet models were chosen using the highly scientific process of "sorting by cheapest first" on [lcsc.com](https://www.lcsc.com).

 I then systematically constructed more complex gates from these basic cells.
 For example, a 2-input AND gate was built from an NAND and NOT gate: